10 Holiday Pet Safety Tips

 • Hard plastic toys can break a playful dog’s teeth

-• Boardgame pieces can be choking hazards
+• Boardgame pieces can be choking hazards and may not pass through the digestive system safely

 • Batteries contain zinc, which can cause renal damage and pancreatitis should your pet ingest them

-However, you can minimize the extra risk that comes with extra toys and batteries around the holidays.
+You can minimize the extra risk that comes with extra toys and batteries around the holidays.
 Some of the best Christmas pet tips are keeping loose batteries and small toys off the floor and away from your pet’s mouth.
 Monitor children’s playtimes and have them clean up their toys with you.

 Be aware of what items contain batteries.
 Keep them away from your playful and curious pets.
 Keep safe dog or cat toys available to help redirect your pet if they are curious about any gifts Santa delivered for kids (or you if you are still a kid at heart!).